jwoudenberg/launch/README.md

 It supports:

-- Finding and launching applications in desktop files.
+- Find and launch applications in desktop files.
-- Inserting emoji, by starting with typing a colon (:).
+- Insert emoji, by typing a colon (:).
-- Starting any desktop app in nixpkgs, by starting with typing a comma (,).
+- Start any desktop app in nixpkgs, by typing a comma (,).
+- Copy a pass(age) password to clipboard, by typing an asterisk (*).

 I have it integrated into sway window manager with this configuration (assuming Nix):